firecmsco/firecms/website/docs/collections/collections.md

 * `additionalColumns` You can add additional columns to the collection view by implementing an additional column delegate.

 * `textSearchEnabled` Flag to indicate if a search bar should be displayed on top of the collection table.
+Please note that you need to add

 * `permissions` You can specify an object with boolean permissions with the shape `{edit:boolean; create:boolean; delete:boolean}` to indicate the actions